BerrF35/Windsim/docs/VALIDATION_REPORT.md

 - **Inlet Speed**: 0.01 - 0.15 lu/ts (Stable).
 Avoid > 0.20 to prevent LBM compressibility artifacts.
 - **Relaxation ($\tau$)**: 0.51 - 2.0.
 Values near 0.5 are highly unstable; 0.6 is the recommended minimum for engineering work.

-**Conclusion**: The force implementation is physically credible and numerically sound for Phase C.